Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Generalized symmetries in singularity-free -infinite nonlinear -models

 In Sec.~\ref{genSymHigherGaugeThy}, we found that the generalized symmetries of the singularity-free nonlinear ${\si}$-model in ${(d+1)}$-dimensional spacetime are described by the ${d}$-representations of the ${d}$-group ${\mathbb{G}^{(d)}}$.
 We discussed the singularity-free ${\pi}$-finite nonlinear ${\si}$-model---the situation where ${\mathbb{G}^{(d)}}$ was a finite ${d}$-group---in Sec.~\ref{emsymm}.
 In this section, we discuss the generalized symmetry of the singularity-free $\pi$-infinite nonlinear ${\si}$-model.
 For physically relevant ${K}$, this means that some $\pi_n(K)$'s (${n\leq d}$) contain one or more $\Z$ factors, causing ${\mathbb{G}^{(d)}}$ to be a discrete, but nonfinite ${d}$-group.

 Since singularity defects are charged under the generalized symmetry, there are a countably infinite number of symmetry charges in the singularity-free $\pi$-infinite nonlinear ${\si}$-model.
-This causes the generalized symmetry to be continuous.
-In fact, it will be a non-invertible continuous symmetry for generic target spaces ${K}$.
+This causes the generalized symmetry to be continuous and includes non-invertible parts for generic target spaces ${K}$.
 What mathematical structure describes the corresponding symmetry category is an open question.
 Furthermore, it is still being determined what theory takes the role of the SymTO since it seemingly must describe an infinite braided fusion $d$-category.
 For the case of ${\Z}$ symmetry charges, a first guess would be ${U(1)}$ gauge theory in one higher dimension whose ${U(1)}$-connection is always flat.
 Such gauge theories were discussed in, for instance, \Rfs{CON12110564, MD230801765}.

 While its mathematical description is unknown, we can still discuss some general aspects of this generalized symmetry.
 For instance, the generalized symmetry will be invertible only when there exists a ${d}$-group ${\hat{\mathbb{G}}^{(d)}}$ that is Pontryagin dual to ${\mathbb{G}^{(d)}}$.
 In fact, when ${\hat{\mathbb{G}}^{(d)}}$ exists, it will be precisely the ${d}$-group that describes the symmetry defects.
 Whether or not ${\hat{\mathbb{G}}^{(d)}}$ exists depends on ${\mathbb{G}^{(d)}}$.\footnote{When ${d=1}$, ${\mathbb{G}^{(1)}}$ is an ordinary group, and ${\hat{\mathbb{G}}^{(1)}}$ exists only when ${\mathbb{G}}^{(1)}$ is abelian.}